SwarmMarkets/price-feeds/README.md

-# Swarm Price Feeds
+# Price Feeds

-This repository contains all official Swarm price feeds.
+This repository contains all official Price Feeds.
 Users can also create their own custom price feeds and submit a Pull Request (PR) to add them to this repository.
 Once added, these price feeds can be used on the Swarm platform.

 ## How to Use